axibase/atsd/api/data/messages/webhook.md

       entity = test-1
     ```

-1. The entity can be extracted from a JSON field by referencing the field's full name with `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`
+1. The entity can be extracted from a JSON field by referencing the field full name with `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`

     ```json
       {